jxnl/blog/docs/writing/posts/advice.md

 You are simply the person who created the work.
 You are a vessel, a medium for the work, but you are not the work itself.

-The sooner you realize this, the easier it will be to share the word you have produced, receive feedback, develop your skills, and reflect on your taste.
+The sooner you realize this, the easier it will be to share the work you have produced, receive feedback, develop your skills, and reflect on your taste.

 ## Get Rid of Complexity